MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/folder.md

 ## Getting started with folder actions

-Manipulate and organize folders with the Power Automate Desktop folders actions.
+Manipulate and organize folders with the Power Automate folders actions.

 The **Get special folder** action retrieves the paths for commonly used directories which vary among different users and computers.
 In the figure below, the desktop directory is retrieved and stored into a variable.
 The variable **%SpecialFolderPath%** can now be used any time it is necessary to use the desktop path, regardless of the user who runs the flow or the computer which it runs on.